 \section{Introduction}

-Generative models learn to represent a probability distribution of data.
-With recent advances of deep generative models, Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} and Variational Autoencoders (VAEs)~\cite{kingma2014auto} have shown impressive achievements in unconditional generation of high-dimensional realistic images as well as various conditional generation tasks including image-to-image translation~\cite{zhu2017unpaired,DRIT,CycleGAN2017}, image inpainting~\cite{yeh2017semantic}, image super-resolution~\cite{ledig2017photo}, \etc.

-GANs have received a lot of attention due to their interesting framework of minimax games, where two agents, a generator and a discriminator, compete against each other.
-Specifically, a discriminator distinguishes whether a sample comes from the real dataset or the generator while the generator attempts to deceive the discriminator.
+With recent advances in deep generative models, Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} and Variational Autoencoders (VAEs)~\cite{kingma2014auto} have shown impressive achievements in generation of high-dimensional realistic images as well as various computer vision applications including image-to-image translation~\cite{zhu2017unpaired,DRIT,DRIT_plus}, image inpainting~\cite{yeh2017semantic}, image super-resolution~\cite{ledig2017photo}, \etc. GANs have particularly received a lot of attention due to their interesting framework of minimax games, where two agents, a generator and a discriminator, compete against each other.
+Furthermore, compared to VAEs, GANs tend to produce acute, high-quality images.
 In theory, the generator learns the real data distribution by reaching an equilibrium point of the minimax game.
-It is known that GANs produce acute, high quality images compared to VAEs.
-However, in practice, the alternating training procedure does not guarantee the convergence to the optimal solution and often experiences mode collapsing, failing to cover the multiple modes of real data or, even worse, reaching at trivial solutions.
+However, in practice, the alternating training procedure does not guarantee the convergence to the optimal solution and often experiences mode collapsing, failing to cover the multiple modes of real data or, even worse, reaching trivial solutions.

-This paper focuses on the mode collapse problem in training GANs.
-Our main idea is adopting multiple collaborating discriminators.
-Each discriminator is learned to specialize in a subset of reference data space, which is identified automatically via the training procedure, so the ensemble of discriminators provide not only the differentiation of fake data, but also more accurate predictions over the clusters of real data.
-In this respect, a generator is encouraged to produce diverse modes that deceive a set of discrimantors.
-We employ Multiple Choice Learning (MCL) to learn multiple discriminators that are trained on a subset of training data as illustrated in Figure~\ref{fig:framework}.
-The generator is updated via a set of expert models, each of which is associated with a subset of the true and generated examples closest to the expert.
-We call the proposed approach based on a single generator and multiple discriminators MCL-GAN, which is optimized by the standard objective of GAN combined with the objective for MCL in the discriminator side.
+This paper focuses on the mode collapse problem in training GANs by adopting multiple collaborating discriminators.
+Each discriminator learns to be specialized in a subset of reference data space, which is identified automatically during training, so the ensemble of discriminators provides not only the differentiation of fake data but also more accurate predictions over the clusters of real data.
+In this respect, a generator is encouraged to produce diverse modes that deceive a set of discriminators.
+To achieve these goals, we employ a Multiple Choice Learning (MCL)~\cite{guzman2012multiple} framework to learn multiple discriminators and update the generator via a set of expert discriminators, where each discriminator is associated with a subset of the true and generated examples.
+Our approach, based on a single generator and multiple discriminators, is called MCL-GAN, which is optimized by the standard objective of GANs combined with the objective of MCL on the discriminator side.